Aarhus University Seal

 Selection criteria

-*Please note that marks/grades obtained after the application deadline will not be included in the GPA.
+Please note that grades achieved after the application deadline are not included in the assessment.

 Programme structure